- How to Prepare for the Procedure

 ERCP can be done either as an outpatient procedure or may require hospitalization, depending on the individual case.
 Your doctor will explain the procedure and its benefits and risks, and you will be asked to sign an informed consent form.
 This form verifies that you agree to have the procedure and understand what’s involved.

+The doctor will use it to inspect the lining of your stomach and duodenum.
 You should not feel any pain, but you may have a sense of fullness, since air may be introduced to help advance the scope.

 In the duodenum, the instrument is positioned near the papilla, the point at which the main ducts empty into the intestine.
 A small tube known as a cannula is threaded down through the endoscope and can be directed into either the pancreatic or common bile duct.
 The cannula allows a special liquid contrast material, a dye, to be injected backwards — that is, retrograde — through the ducts.

 X-ray equipment is then used to examine and take pictures of the dye outlining the ducts.
-In this way, widening, narrowing or blockage of the ducts can be pinpointed.
+In this way, widening, narrowing, or blockage of the ducts can be pinpointed.

 Some of the problems that may be identified during ERCP can also be treated through the endoscope.
 For example, if a stone is blocking the pancreatic or common bile duct, it is usually possible to remove it.